iTechKateJoyce/project-1/README.md

 ## Bugs
 * Sometimes the frog drops off their turtle, this is to do with the way the movement was programmed.
 Occasionally, the log is removed before the frog is moved onto the cell resulting in the frog "dropping off" and losing a life.
 * The car collision detection can be somewhat slow off the mark to recognise that the frog is in the same cell as the car.
-*  Currently, you have to zoom out to 50% to view the grid as it should be
+*  Currently, you have to zoom out to 50% to view the grid as it should be.

 ## Suggested enhancements
 * Refactor the code!
 * Additional levels, each one increasing in difficulty